Find Grad Schools

 6 Yearly Graduations

 University of Connecticut is the 16th most popular school in the nation for students seeking a master's degree in agricultural business.
 Each year, around 27,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $17,532 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in agricultural business from UCONN.
-Of these students, 33% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,672 per year, while in-state graduate students, on average, pay $18,174 per year.
+During the most recent year for which we have data, 6 people received their master's degree in agricultural business from UCONN.

 6 Yearly Graduations

 North Dakota State University - Main Campus is the 16th most popular school in the nation for students seeking a master's degree in agricultural business.
 Each year, around 12,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,951 per year, while in-state graduate students, on average, pay $7,293 per year.
-The agricultural business program at North Dakota State University - Main Campus awarded 6 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $9,309 per year, while in-state graduate students, on average, pay $7,585 per year.
+During the most recent year for which we have data, 6 people received their master's degree in agricultural business from North Dakota State University.

 #16